hello

 folders etc.

-A type of shortcut called a local variable helps us keep things tidy.
-First, assign your directory path (folder) to a short name, like basepath - now, we can use that shortcut to refer to the long name anywhere in our script, by adding $ to the variable: $basepath.
+A type of nick-name called a local variable will help us keep things tidy.
+First, “assign” a short name like basepath to the folder location (a.k.a. path) where you want to do your work - now, we can use that short name to refer to the long sequence of folder names anywhere in our script, by adding $ to the variable: $basepath.

-If our folder path ever changes, we only need to update where we define the variable.
+If our folder path ever changes, we only need to update the one place where we define the variable - the nickname stays the same.
 Much easier to read, copy, remember, and type.

 # should match your ID on HPC/server/garrison